 - Kids get in free.
 Adult tickets are $16.
 A family of four (or six in our case) will pay $32 for a night out.
 Of course, be ready for the gimmees because the food smells delicious, and what is a night out without snacks?

 - Everyone we dealt with was very child friendly.
-From the ticket taker who offered our toddler her own ticket “to eat or whatever” to the face painter and stilt walkers, everyone seemed happy to see children in the audience.
-There were a lot of kids.
+From the ticket taker who offered our toddler her own ticket “to eat or whatever,” to the face painter and stilt walkers, everyone seemed happy to see children in the audience.
+There were a lot of kids in the audience.

 - There is space down on the floor where kids can be a bit more squirmy.
 This is important.
-They are not allowed to run on the bleachers.
+For obvious safety reasons, they are not allowed to run on the bleachers.

 - Forget keeping score.
 In roller derby, points are scored every time a jammer laps an opposing player.
 It’s actually kind of hard to keep track of the jammers, but its near impossible when you are trying to keep a crabby four-year-old from kicking the head of the person in front or a squirmy toddler from trying to climb the bleachers.
 We finally started taking turns taking them out.
-There is a score board, but the fun is in watching.
+There is a score board if you lose track.

-- Little kids don’t care about the bout.
-This is family fun only in the sense that the North Star Roller Girls have made it kid friendly.
+- Take advantage of the chaotic fun.
+Little kids don’t care about the bout.
+Roller Derbies are family fun only in the sense that they atmosphere is kid friendly.
 Even the 10-year-old wasn’t actually interested in the sport itself.